 If you have everything turned off and are sure the toilets and connections aren't leaking and yet the water meter flow rate is anything other than zero, you may have a hidden leak in an underground pipe.
 If you believe this is the case, you may need to call a plumber for assistance.

-For more information on leaks, please visit our water leaks website:
+For more information on leaks, please visit our water leaks page:

 *Please note, some meters are locked.
 If you need access to your meter, please call our office at 844-367-2030 and we will have someone unlock the meter.

 Check out our helpful video detailing how to read your water meter.

 If you need a new meter please contact our team at: